GiovanniDicanio/WinReg/README.md

     ...
 }
 ```

+The library also offers methods that return error codes wrapped in `RegResult`, instead of throwing `RegException` on failure.
+These methods are named in the form of _TryAction_, e.g. `RegKey::TryOpen()`, `RegKey::TryGetDwordValue()`, etc.
+You can take a look at the test code in `WinRegTest.cpp` for some sample usage.

 The library stuff lives under the `winreg` namespace.

 See the [**`WinReg.hpp`**](../master/WinReg/WinReg/WinReg.hpp) header for more details and **documentation**.